 Government (Local, State, Federal)

 Architecture and Planning

-Computer aided drafting technology, AOS degree, typical course sequence
+Computer Aided Drafting Technology, AOS degree, typical course sequence

 Sem.
 Cr.
 Hrs.

-Computing Tools for ET
+Computing Tools for Engineering Technology

 This course provides a foundation of computer skills common to classroom and work environments in engineering related fields.
 These include skills with using operating systems, networks, the internet, common office productivity tools, and graphics tools.
 Assignments will include engineering communication and problem solving components.
 Effective communication strategies will be explored in giving a presentation.
 Students will also develop a basic website which will be used as a basis for the student's electronic portfolio.